yt-dlp/yt-dlp/.github/ISSUE_TEMPLATE_tmpl/5_feature_request.md

 ## Checklist

 <!--
-Carefully read and work through this check list in order to prevent the most common mistakes and misuse of youtube-dlc:
+Carefully read and work through this check list in order to prevent the most common mistakes and misuse of yt-dlp:
 - First of, make sure you are using the latest version of yt-dlp.
-Run `youtube-dlc --version` and ensure your version is %(version)s.
-If it's not, see https://github.com/pukkandan/yt-dlp on how to update.
+Run `yt-dlp --version` and ensure your version is %(version)s.
+If it's not, see https://github.com/yt-dlp/yt-dlp on how to update.
 Issues with outdated version will be REJECTED.
-- Search the bugtracker for similar feature requests: https://github.com/pukkandan/yt-dlp.
+- Search the bugtracker for similar feature requests: https://github.com/yt-dlp/yt-dlp.
 DO NOT post duplicates.
 - Finally, put x into all relevant boxes like this [x] (Dont forget to delete the empty space) -->